JTF-Bravo civil affairs team participates in Global Health Engagement

+Civil Affairs Team (CAT) 4745 from Detachment 478, Delta Company, Joint Task Force-Bravo (JTF-B), Soto Cano Air Base, Honduras, participated in a Global Health Engagement with local leaders and medical providers in the department of Colón, June 29-July 1.

+During the mission, the civil affairs team performed key leader engagements and immersions with JTF-B’s forward surgical section, medical and veterinary teams, while U.S. military and Honduran medical teams performed primary care, preventive medicine, dental, pharmacy, general surgery and veterinary services for residents of Colón.

-U.S. Army Capt.
-Robert Femia, team chief, U.S. Army Sgt.
-Timothy Warren, civil affairs sergeant, U.S. Army Sgt.
-Macrina Juarez, civil affairs medic, and U.S. Army Staff Sgt.
-Cesar Medina, civil affairs team sergeant and translator, Civil Affairs Team 4745 from Detachment 478, Delta Company, Joint Task Force-Bravo, visited a Humanitarian Aid Program (HAP) project at Salvador Paredes Hospital in the Department of Colón, Honduras, June 29, 2021.
-These HAP projects help partner nations build disaster readiness, response and mitigation capabilities.
+The four-person civil affairs team, made up of U.S. Army Capt.
+Robert Femia, CAT 4745 team chief, U.S. Army Sgt.
+Timothy Warren, team sergeant, U.S. Army Sgt.
+Macrina Juarez, team medic, and U.S. Army Staff Sgt.
+Cesar Medina, team sergeant and translator, engages with the local community on a regular basis.

+The CAT met with Dr. Mariana Fonseca, deputy director at the Salvador Paredes Hospital, and visited the HIV Integral Care Center built through the U.S. Southern Command’s (USSOUTHCOM) Humanitarian Assistance Program (HAP).

+These HAP projects help partner nations build disaster readiness, response and mitigation capabilities and funds infrastructure, equipment and training.
+The HIV community center is approximately 50 percent complete and will improve conditions to support the Honduran people.

 |Date Taken: